 The relations of planes and lines in space; the properties and measurements of prisms, pyramids, cylinders, and cones; the sphere and spherical triangle.
 The solution of numerous original exercises, including loci problems.
 Applications to the mensuration of surfaces and solids.

 C, D. Plane and Solid Geometry.

-11/2 units.
+11⁄2 units.
+1⁄2 unit.

 E. Trigonometry.